level-level/Clarkson-Core/README.md

 # Clarkson Core
-Making Twig available the WordPress way.
+A plugin to write Object-Oriented code in combination with the Twig templating enging while keeping the WordPress Way of working in mind.

 ## Requirements
 Composer, that's it.